The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/step_by_step.md

 ```

 ### Testing telescope tasks
 To run and test a telescope task, the `run_task` method can be used within an `ObservatoryEnvironment`.

-The ObservatoryEnvironment is used to simulate the Airflow environment and to ensure that a telescope can be run from
+The ObservatoryEnvironment is used to simulate the Airflow environment, to ensure that a telescope can be run from
- end to end it also creates additional resources such as storage buckets and BigQuery datasets.
+ end to end it creates additional resources such as storage buckets and BigQuery datasets.

 Creating the Observatory Environment involves:
 * Creating a temporary local directory.
 * Setting the OBSERVATORY_HOME environment variable.
 * Initialising a temporary Airflow database.
 * Creating download and transform Google Cloud Storage buckets.
-* Creating a BigQuery dataset.
+* Creating BigQuery dataset(s).
 * Creating default Airflow Variables:
     * AirflowVars.DATA_PATH
     * AirflowVars.PROJECT_ID